sercankulcu/sercankulcu.github.io/_fun/goodfellas.md

    - corruption
 ---

-I watched *GoodFellas* on DVD one evening after someone told me it was “one of those films you have to see.”
+Someone recommended *GoodFellas* to me with the fatal phrase “one of those films you have to see,” which usually transforms pleasure into homework.

-That kind of recommendation usually makes me suspicious.

-It creates homework.

-But *GoodFellas* did not feel like homework for very long.

-The film moves with confidence.

-Music enters.

-People talk fast.
+I postponed it for weeks.

+Then one Friday night I watched the DVD and understood, within minutes, why the recommendation had carried such confidence.
+The film moves as if it already knows you will follow.
+Music enters before you ask for it.
 Doors open.

-Money appears.

-Rules seem flexible for the right people.

-For a while, the criminal world looks less like a warning than an invitation.
+People talk over one another.
+Money changes hands.
+A young man discovers that the world has a side entrance.

-That is what makes the film dangerous in an intelligent way.
+That entrance is the important thing.

-It understands the attraction before it shows the cost.

-Henry Hill does not enter that world because he has misunderstood it.
+Henry Hill does not become involved in organized crime because he has misunderstood its nature.
 He likes what he sees.

-Respect.

-Access.

-Money.

-Belonging.

-The feeling that ordinary restrictions no longer apply.

-That is more honest than a story in which somebody accidentally becomes corrupt.

-Many bad systems survive because they offer something people genuinely want.

-Status.

-Protection.

-Community.

-Shortcuts.

-The right to feel more important than people outside the group.

-The film makes that seduction visible.

-Then it slowly changes the texture.

-The same world that once felt generous becomes paranoid.

-Friendship becomes conditional.

-Loyalty becomes fear.

-The people who seemed untouchable begin disappearing.

-Success creates more things to lose.

-The restaurant entrance scene stayed with me because it captures social power so efficiently.

-Henry does not wait in line.

-People know him.

-Tables move.

-Doors open.

-The sequence is seductive because recognition itself feels like wealth.

-You do not merely have money.

-The environment responds to you differently.

-That kind of power exists in many forms outside crime.

-Titles.

-Connections.

-Access.

-Knowing the right person.

-Walking into a place and being treated as though ordinary procedures belong to other people.

-It can be addictive.

-The film also made loyalty look much less noble than crime stories usually do.

-Everyone talks about loyalty.

-Yet the loyalty lasts only while incentives remain aligned.

-Once fear becomes stronger than affection, the structure collapses.

-That interested me because organizations often use the language of family.

-“We are family.”

-It sounds warm.

-Families are supposed to stay.

-But when an institution says it is a family, I become slightly suspicious.

-Real families do not usually require the phrase.

-The later part of *GoodFellas* is almost exhausting.

-Henry's life becomes fragmented.

-Drugs.

-Phones.

-Helicopters.

-Cooking.

-Deliveries.

-Fear.

-The speed that once made the lifestyle exciting now becomes panic.

-That transformation is brilliant.

-The film does not need to tell us, “This life is destroying him.”

-The rhythm does it.

-At the beginning, speed feels like freedom.

-At the end, speed feels like being hunted.

-When the film ended, I understood why people love it.

-Not because it makes criminals admirable.

-Because it shows how admiration can begin.

-That is much more interesting.

-The most dangerous systems rarely look terrible from the entrance.

-They look like a door that opens for you while everybody else is still waiting outside.
+People know his name.
+Rules that govern ordinary people appear flexible around him.
+Restaurants find tables.
+Problems can be solved with a telephone call.
+Respect becomes something physically visible in the way a room reacts when he enters.

+The famous Copacabana tracking shot captures this perfectly.
+Henry and Karen do not wait in line.
+They descend through the back, pass kitchens and corridors, greet people, and eventually arrive at a table that seems to materialize for them.

+That is power in its most seductive form: not possessing something, but living in an environment that reorganizes itself around your presence.

+We recognize smaller versions everywhere.
+A title, a connection, the right surname, knowing which person to call.
+Procedures are often strictest for people without access.

+The film is intelligent enough to let us enjoy this before it shows the bill.

+Eventually the same network that offers belonging becomes a system of suspicion.
+Loyalty is praised constantly, which is usually a sign that loyalty cannot be assumed.
+Friends disappear.
+Trust becomes calculation.
+The group calling itself a family proves very willing to remove relatives when incentives change.

+I have become suspicious of organizations that describe themselves as families.

+Real families generally do not need the slogan.

+The film's rhythm changes with Henry's life.
+Early speed feels glamorous: cars, clubs, cash, conversations.
+Later the speed becomes panic.
+Phones ring.
+Drugs have to be moved.
+Food is being cooked.
+A helicopter may or may not be following him.
+Every task collides with another.

+The lifestyle has not changed its basic tempo.

+His relationship to the tempo has.

+That is the cleverest moral argument the film makes.
+It does not stop the story to explain that crime has consequences.
+The same energy we enjoyed becomes exhausting.

+Years after seeing the film, I walked past a restaurant where a local politician was being greeted.
+The owner appeared at the door, hands were shaken, a table was found although other people were waiting.
+It was entirely ordinary and probably innocent.
+Still, for a second I thought of Henry entering the Copacabana.

+Cinema had given me a vocabulary for a small social gesture.

+That is why *GoodFellas* survives beyond its violence.

+The most dangerous systems rarely look terrible at the entrance.

+They look like someone opening a door for you.